jacobmoyle/Ultimate-Job-Hunting-Guide/README.md

 # Hunting-Tools
-I compilation of all the tools / resources that have kept me sane and on the war path.
+A compilation of all the tools / resources that have kept me sane and on the war path.
 I'm going to start by barfing links, then add opinions, experiences and formatting over time.

 # Table of Contents
 <ol>